Australian Bureau of Statistics

 Q. Does the ABS collect any information on remote areas of Australia?

-A. The ABS has defined remoteness by the Remoteness Structure in the Australian Standard Geographic Classification (ASGC).
+A. The ABS has defined remoteness by the Remoteness Structure in the Australian Statistical Geography Standard (ASGS).
 A range of Census data is available on the basis of remoteness.
 Some other data is also available by Remoteness Structure, for example there is data by remoteness in the General Social Survey: Summary Results, Australia (4159.0).

 Q. How do I find out more about the Geographies used in ABS statistics?